 Some people are in danger of developing a dangerously fast or irregular heart rhythm that can lead to death within minutes.

-An implantable cardioverter defibrillator, or ICD, is a device that can detect abnormal heart rhythms and then shock your heart back to its regular rhythm.
+An implantable cardioverter defibrillator, or ICD, is a device that can detect abnormal heart rhythms and then shock your heart back to its normal pace.
 ICDs have saved many people from sudden cardiac death.

-ICDs are surgically implanted by an electrophysiologist, a doctor who specializes in heart rhythm problems.
+ICDs are surgically implanted by an electrophysiologist, a doctor who specializes in heart rhythm disorders.

-You are given medication through an IV to help you relax, but you remain awake during the procedure.
-You are also given an anesthetic to numb the skin at the site of the incision.
+During the procedure you’ll be given medication through an intravenous (IV) to help you relax, but you’ll remain awake while the defibrillator is being implanted.
+You’re also given an anesthetic to numb the skin at the site of the incision.
 Your heart rate and blood pressure are monitored throughout the procedure.

 An incision is made just under your left collarbone.
 The leads (wires) from the ICD are directed down veins until they make contact with your heart.
 The generator of the ICD is then placed beneath your skin.

-If the ICD detects an abnormal heart rhythm, the generator will provide an electrical shock that travels down the leads and to your heart.
+Once in place, if the ICD detects an abnormal heart rhythm the generator will provide an electrical shock that travels down the leads to your heart.
 This shock will restore your heart to its regular rhythm.

-Complications from the placement of an ICD are rare.
-They include the following:
+Complications from the placement of an ICD are rare but, they include the following:

-URMC researcher Arthur Moss, M.D. was the leader of the world-famous MADIT clinical trials that helped establish ICDs as an effective treatment for patients who are in danger of sudden cardiac death.
-Dr. Moss was also recognized for his work in using ICDs to treat patients with long QT syndrome, a deadly heart rhythm disorder.
+UR Medicine researcher Arthur Moss, M.D. is the leader of the world-famous MADIT clinical trials that helped establish ICDs as an effective treatment for patients who are in danger of sudden cardiac death.
+Dr. Moss is also recognized for his work in using ICDs to treat patients with long QT syndrome, a deadly heart rhythm disorder.

-The Electrophysiology Lab at URMC performs thousands of cases every year.
+The Electrophysiology Lab at UR Medicine performs thousands of cases every year.